-Over the last 25 years, I have enjoyed a portfolio career across the arts and media spectrum in a variety of roles, including: fashion journalist, arts and film reviewer, arts marketing consultant, lecturer, BSL gallery guide, arts project manager, film director, screenwriter, playwright, TV researcher, TV presenter, proofreader, author, book editor, proofreader and arts board trustee – attracting a prominent clientele including Tate, V&A, the Design Museum, Phaidon Press, Modern Art Oxford, The Royal Collections Trust, Arts Council England South-East, BBC, Deafinitely Theatre, Audiovisability, Channel 4, Maverick Television and press including Vogue, Disability Arts Online, and The Independent.
+Over the last 25 years, I have enjoyed a portfolio career across the arts and media spectrum in a variety of roles, including: fashion journalist, arts and film reviewer, arts marketing consultant, public speaker, BSL gallery guide, arts project manager, film director and producer, screenwriter, playwright, TV researcher, TV presenter, proofreader, author, book editor, and arts board trustee – attracting a prominent clientele including Tate, V&A, The Design Museum, Phaidon Press, Modern Art Oxford, The Royal Collections Trust, Arts Council England South-East, BBC, Deafinitely Theatre, Audiovisability, Channel 4, Maverick Television and press including Vogue, Esquire, The Observer, Disability Arts Online, and The Independent.

-I attended University of the West of England (UWE), Bristol, and Central Saint Martins College of Art and Design (now part of University of the Arts, London) where I gained a Pass with Distinction in MA Fashion, Option: Journalism and Promotion.
-I was the first deaf student to win one of five heavily subscribed places on the course, the first of its kind in the world.
+I am an alumnus of the University of the West of England (UWE), Bristol, and Central Saint Martins College of Art and Design, London (MA Fashion Journalism and Promotion, Pass with Distinction).
+I was the first Deaf student to win one of five heavily subscribed places on the course, the first of its kind in the world.

-Today I practise small-scale mixed-media drawing.
-I still write for Disability Arts Online, and I have my own Medium page.
-I live in Buckinghamshire as a lone parent to two children, one of who is a wheelchair user with complex needs.
+Proudly neurodivergent, I wear my inattentive ADHD diagnosis like a badge.
+I live alone in Buckinghamshire with my two children, one of who is a non-verbal wheelchair user with complex needs.